Albuera (1826 ship): Career

 Albuera appeared in the Register of Shipping in 1827 with Bothwic, master, Amesley & Co., owners, and trade London–Trieste.
 Albuera traded widely, reaching the Mediterranean, the Baltic, and South America.

 On 28 February 1826 the "new brig Albuera of Aberdeen", Captain Borthwick, struck the point of Annet Sand while coming in to Montrose during a gale.
 She grounded, but was floated off at the next tide without damage.

 On 1 February 1828 Felix, Campbell, master, arrived at Liverpool from Buenos Aires.
 On 27 January 1828 she had spoken Albuera at 16°20′N 88°7′W (off what is now Belize).
 At the time Albuera was actually a prize to the Argentine privateer General San Martin, under the command of Captain [Samuel] Adams.
 Argentina was at the time at war with the Empire of Brazil.

 The privateer had seized Albuera on 23 December 1827, and put a prize crew aboard.
-She reached the Patagonia on 19 January 1828; on 23 January Borthwick submitted a protest to Carmen de Patagones, headquarters of the Argentine commandant of Patagonia.
+She reached Patagonia on 19 January 1828; on 23 January Borthwick submitted a protest to Carmen de Patagones, headquarters of the Argentine commandant of Patagonia.
 On 21 July the prize court at Buenos Aires cleared Albuera.
 On 16 October Borthwick, still in Patagonia with Albuera, received the news that Albuera had been cleared.
 He could repossess her, minus the cargo of gunpowder she had been carrying.
 On 6 November Borthwick took possession of Albuera, under protest, and made repairs.
 Borthwick sailed Albuera on 26 December and reached Buenos Aires on 6 January 1829.
 There a second survey was ordered, which recommended the sale of her cargo.
 A third survey, on 20 February 1829, found that damages having been repaired, she was fit for any voyage and any cargo.
 Borthwick entered a protest in the Consular Register of the British Consulate in Buenos Aires on 2 March 1829.